Anku5hk/Programmers_guide_to_Python/book.md

 # Triple Quote: used for multi-line text, can be used with single/double inverted commas
 text = """This is a long text.
         And want to use multiple lines."""

-## escaping sequences: use '\' at the end of the line to continue a string on another line
-text = "This is text 1." \
-"This is text 2"
-print(text) # This is text 1.This is text 2

 ## String types
 print("normal str,\t escaping characters") # normal str, escaping characters